lavafroth/zilch/README.md

 - Accidentally removed apps can be restored via the revert button
 - Recommendation categories (borrowed from UAD)
 - Press `S` or `/` or `Ctrl` `F` to search apps
+- Save the current state of packages on the phone with `Ctrl` `S`

 ### Not yet implemented

-- Save button + shortcut `Ctrl` `S`
-- Make uninstall and disable options depend on Android SDK
+- Make uninstall and disable options depend on Android SDK version

 ### Build from source